 Check Your Statements

 Keep close tabs on what you are spending and where by checking your bank statements regularly.
 Keep your eyes peeled for irregularities between your receipts and statements.
 If you note a discrepancy, report it immediately.
-To help you spot issues, Service Credit Union offers Card Valet a mobile app which helps you monitor your accounts, set spending limits, and set alerts to help protect you against fraud.
+To help you spot issues, Service Credit Union offers Card Control in Online Banking which helps you monitor your accounts, set spending limits, and set alerts to help protect you against fraud.